 Breast and nipple soreness.
 While you're breastfeeding, it's normal to have sore nipples and breasts.
 The most common reason for soreness is that the baby isn't latching correctly.
 A breastfeeding expert can help you and your baby find a position that works better for both of you.

 Vaginal bleeding.
 Vaginal bleeding and discharge are common after childbirth.
 This is the body's way of getting rid of excess blood and tissue used to help grow your baby during pregnancy.
+Bleeding can be more than spotting, in particular in the first few days. but It does taper off.
 Light spotting can last for up to 6 weeks after delivery.
 During this time you should stick to using sanitary pads as tampons may cause infection.

 Tips to Help Your Postpartum Recovery